 Polystyrene Takeout Ban

-In 1995, the City of Martinez adopted a ban on Polystyrene takeout food packaging.
+In 1995, the City of Martinez adopted a ban on polystyrene takeout packaging.
 Full compliance is expected as of January 15, 2015.
-Aside from being a source of litter, Polystyrene has known negative health impacts associated with the styrene component.
-According to the US Dept of Labor, Occupational Safety & Health Administration (OSHA), acute health effects caused by styrene include irritation of the skin, eyes, upper respiratory tract, and gastrointestinal system.
-Chronic exposure can impact the central nervous system, causing symptoms such as depression, headache, fatigue, and weakness, in addition to minor effects on kidney function and blood.
-Furthermore, styrene has been classified as a possible human carcinogen by the EPA and International Agency for Research on Cancer.
+Aside from being a source of litter, polystyrene has known negative health impacts associated with the styrene component.
+According to the US Dept. of Labor, Occupational Safety & Health Administration, acute health effects from styrene include irritation of skin, eyes, upper respiratory tract, and gastrointestinal system.
+Chronic exposure can impact the central nervous system, causing symptoms such as depression, headache, fatigue, and weakness, in addition to effects on kidney function and blood.
+Furthermore, styrene has been classified as a possible human carcinogen by the EPA & International Agency for Research on Cancer.